okta/okta-oidc-ios/README.md

 ### Handle the redirect

 **Important**: This is needed if you want to support iOS 10 and older.
-Starting from iOS 11 Okta uses modern API which does not implies redirects to/from browser.
+Starting from iOS 11 Okta uses SFAuthenticationSession API (replaced with ASWebAuthenticationSession in iOS 12) that handle redirects from browser by its own.
+Therefore `application(,open:, options:)` won't be called during SignIn/SignOut operations.

 In order to redirect back to your application from a web browser, you must specify a unique URI to your app.
 To do this, open `Info.plist` in your application bundle and set a **URL Scheme** to the scheme of the redirect URI.